-Tammy is a Master in the Korean martial art of Hapkido, having practiced for 40 years.
+Tammy is a Master in the Korean martial art of Hapkido, having practiced for over 40 years.
 She set up her own Hapkido and meditation school in the early 90’s and still coaches regularly.
 Tammy holds an MSc in Strength & Conditioning, and post-graduate study into Applied Sport Psychology.

 Award-winning business leader working at the cross-section of technology, sport and entertainment.
 Ben began his career in the film business (Cold Mountain, 28 Days Later, Hannibal, Entrapment) and then moved into digital media (BBC, The Times) – with a passion for powerful storytelling the common thread which runs throughout.
 In 2015, He co-founded the award-winning immersive tech company, Laduma and, in his role as CEO, led a fantastic team of industry pioneers and rising stars as they raised angel investment and worked with clients such as Microsoft, Samsung, the NFL, NBA, Universal, Marriott and Unilever.
 In 2019, he was offered the opportunity to become president of the group which Laduma belongs to and now oversees eight businesses on four continents.
 He’s a well travelled keynote speaker having been invited to speak at the likes of WebSummit, World Travel Market, ITB, Digital Hollywood, ProMax, Leaders and Soccerex among others.